andrewbasterfield/zfs-incremental-backup/README.md

 format are ignored.
 The script chooses the 'start' snapshot based on the latest snapshot present in both the start and destination ZFS data-sets.
 The 'end' snapshot is generated at the execution time of the script.

+The shell script zfs-incremental.sh wraps the perl script with application-specific arguments to make it work.

 At the end of execution of the script unecessary source snapshots are destroyed.